deanerik/academic-kickstart2/content/talk/TheNextStep.md

 +++

-The set of skills that make a student successful in highschool are not the same as those needed in university.
-There are a host of different resources available to students, new challenges and opportunities, which can come as a startling change of environments for new students.
-In this talk I give an an overview on strategies for a successful transition to university, outlining the likely challenges across immediate and long-term timescales, to a graduating class of highschool students.
+The set of skills that make a student successful in high school are not necessarily the same as those needed in university.
+There are a host of different resources available to students, which may not be anticipated.
+Moreover, there are several new challenges, protocols, and opportunities as well, all of which can come together as a stark contrast of environments to the uninitated.
+In this talk I give an overview on strategies for a successful transition to university, outlining the likely challenges across immediate and long-term timescales, and structured for an audience of graduating highschool students.